Bhutan's Alcohol-Fueled Archery: It's Nothing Like The Olympics

 "They shoot a short distance," he says.
 "They have coaches and advanced composite bows," which he says "are much more accurate than the traditional equipment we use."

 In a small workshop beside the archery field, a young man sharpens arrows.
 Both bows and arrows are fashioned out of the same simple material: bamboo.
-Yet, with their powerful draw and release, these archers can send a small shaft of wood hurdling across a range that is half the length of a football field.
+Yet, with their powerful draw and release, these archers can send a small arrow hurtling across a range that is half the length of a football field.
 "I'd challenge any Olympian to play our game," Thinley says.

 Norbu's team is already out of the competition.
 But he says it's not really about winning.